Workers' Compensation Claims: How to Handle Cases of Death or Permanent Disability?

 umakanthan53

-In actual practice, Insurance Companies do not come forward to settle such claims directly.
-Therefore, the employee/ his dependents are required to file a claim before the area Commissioner for Employees Compensation against the employer and the Insurance Company together with copies of proof of employment, FIR if any, hospital documents relating to the treatment taken with bills, if the treatment expenses are incurred by the employee, disability or death certificate, legal heir certificate etc. The Commissioner would conduct a quasi Judicial enquiry and dispose of the claim accordingly.
+In actual practice, insurance companies do not come forward to settle such claims directly.
+Therefore, the employee or his dependents are required to file a claim before the area Commissioner for Employees' Compensation against the employer and the insurance company together with copies of proof of employment, FIR if any, hospital documents relating to the treatment taken with bills if the treatment expenses are incurred by the employee, disability or death certificate, legal heir certificate, etc. The Commissioner would conduct a quasi-judicial inquiry and dispose of the claim accordingly.

-As the procedure involves some minimum legal formalities, it is better to engage the services of a advocate from the very beginning.
+As the procedure involves some minimum legal formalities, it is better to engage the services of an advocate from the very beginning.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute